Sysmex Europe

 Traditional vs. newer AST techniques

 Antibiotic susceptibility testing is certainly not a new concept and there are several methods that have been used over the years.
-The disk diffusion susceptibility method (also referred to as the Kirby-Bauer method) is considered the gold standard for confirming the susceptibility of bacteria, and even the general public may be familiar with images of little disks in an agar plate.
-In this method, a bacterial inoculum is applied to an agar plate and paper disks are then placed on the surface, impregnated with different types of antibiotics.
+The disk diffusion susceptibility method (also referred to as the Kirby-Bauer method) is widely used to confirm the susceptibility of bacteria.
+In this method, a bacterial inoculum is applied to an agar plate and paper disks, which are impregnated with different types of antibiotics, are then placed on the surface,.
 The plates are incubated for 16-24 hours and the results are determined by the diameter of the growth inhibition around each antibiotic disk [6].
 This technique is simple and affordable, but it is labour-intensive, and results can take several days to reach the patient.

-It became clear at quite an early stage that many of the AST techniques were quite variable and that a standardised method would be necessary to make progress.
-Current methods are standardised and sometimes automated, but they rely on phenotypically testing bacteria, wherein results are often not available until two days after testing and/or treatment has begun [7].
-Shortening this time of testing to result, while keeping the phenotypic aspect of the test, could have a huge impact in the healthcare sphere in general, and especially when it comes to the growing rates of antimicrobial resistance.
+Current methods are standardised and sometimes automated, and they rely on phenotypically testing bacteria, wherein results are often not available until two days after testing and/or treatment has begun [7].
+Shortening this time of testing to result, while keeping the phenotypic aspect of the test, could have a positive impact in the healthcare sphere in general, and especially when it comes to the growing rates of antimicrobial resistance [2].

 How to perform real-time Antimicrobial Susceptibility Testing (AST)